bormaxi8080/bormaxi8080/README.md

 Jun 2020 - Start a [Ebenya Rodiny](https://www.instagram.com/ebenya_rodiny/) (aka Fucking Motherland) project

-Mar 2020 - Compelled Coming Out by private reasons
+Mar 2020 - Sep 2020 - Compelled Career Break by private reasons

 Jun 2019 - Start hiring developers in Improve Group, the best all-time IT company in Novosibirsk, mobile application development.
 Hiring employees, hiring employees, hiring employees.
 First he worked under a contract, then in the state.
 The company closed in 2021